daila10/Daila-s_Portfolio/README.md

 - Diogo Silva: https://www.linkedin.com/in/diogo-goulart-silva/

 ### [Particle Swarm Optimisation & Genetic Algorithm](https://github.com/daila10/Projects/tree/University/Computational%20Methods%20for%20Optimisation)
-Also in the academic scope, in this project I programmed from scratch Particle Swarm Algorithm and I manipulated the provided Genetic algorithm code to include geometric operators and elitism.
+Also in the academic scope, in this project I programmed from scratch Particle Swarm Algorithm and I manipulated a provided Genetic Algorithm code to include geometric operators and elitism.
 The grade obtained was 19.50 out of 20.

 ## Core Competencies